martinostrowski/metagenome/README.md

 The relative abundances of genes and/or contigs can be estimated in a number of ways (gene-wise, contig-wise and with or wi-thout taxonomic classification using raw data from the readmapping  carried out with bbmap)

 # Description:
+options for specific software packages and linking scripts

-Steps 01 -08: to be imported
+Steps 01 -08: to be imported *see old workflow below*

 8. eggNOG mapper